samuelsimoes/samuelsimoes.github.com/_posts/2016-02-01-facebook-flux-and-mvc.markdown

 It resembles the controller that you have on your backend MVC framework, on this layer you deal with messages to state mutations, state persistence (with the server or other persistence layer) and store hydration.

-A very important care is **keep your actions without complex state manipulation**, your actions must send "messages" and here I'm talking only about invoking methods on your stores, **all state mutations and side computations must happen on the store layer**.
+A very important care is **to keep your actions without complex state manipulation**, your actions must send "messages" and here I'm talking only about invoking methods on your stores, **all state mutations and side computations must happen on the store layer**.

 On the example below we are calculating the cart's total on the hypothetical remove product action, if other action elsewhere also removes a product this computation won't happen leading to wrong state.